Alishba-Siddique/Alishba-Siddique/README.md

 <h1 align="center">Hi 👋, I'm Alishba-Siddique</h1>
-<h2 align="center">A passionate Web developer with a degree in Software Engineering from PUCIT.
-Let's dive into what makes me tick in the coding world!</h2>
+<h2 align="center">A passionate Web developer with a degree in Software Engineering from PUCIT.</h2>
+<h2 align="center"> Let's dive into what makes me tick in the coding world!</h2>

 - 🔭 I’m currently working on [Alishba-Siddique/Javascript](https://github.com/Alishba-Siddique/Javascript)